Applications for Trimester 1 2020 open Tuesday 27 August 2019.

 - enrolled either full time or part time in a Commonwealth supported place.

-ATAR scores will be taken into consideration and preference will be given to those with a focus on power engineering, renewable energy or the environment.
+ATAR scores will be taken into consideration and preference will be given to those with a focus on power engineering.

 Shortlisted applicants will be invited to attend an interview as part of the selection process.

 Successful recipients are required to write a yearly statement.
 This statement will highlight the impact receiving this support has had on you personally and on your studies during the year.

 Applying for a scholarship isn’t just about meeting the eligibility criteria.